Italy Flat Tax Regime: The Ultimate Guide for Investors

 What are the benefits of Italy’s Flat Tax Regime?

-• Disapplication of CFC rules: Controlled Foreign Company (CFC) rules do not apply under this regime, reducing the compliance burden for offshore holdings.
+• Disapplication of CFC rules: Controlled Foreign Company (CFC) rules do not apply under this regime, which means you don’t need to follow extra reporting or tax rules for foreign companies you own.

 • No foreign asset reporting: Beneficiaries are exempt from reporting foreign assets under Italy’s RW form (IVAFE/IVIE reporting).
-However, qualified shareholdings must still be reported during the first 5 years.
+However, qualified shareholdings still need to be reported during the first 5 years.

-• No wealth tax on foreign assets: Exempt from tax on foreign financial assets), tax on foreign real estate and Crypto-assets held abroad.
+• No wealth tax on foreign assets: Excluded from tax on foreign financial assets, tax on foreign real estate, and crypto-assets held abroad.

 • No inheritance or gift tax on foreign assets: Assets transferred by gift or inheritance during the regime are exempt from Italian inheritance and gift taxes, as long as they are held outside Italy.

-• Simplified tax filing: The flat tax replaces complex income reporting and removes many tax residency concerns for eligible individuals.
+• Simplified tax filing: The flat tax replaces any complicated income reporting and removes many tax residency concerns for qualifying people.

 • Attractive for high-net-worth individuals: This tax regime particularly benefits high-net-worth individuals with foreign investments, business income, or multiple revenue streams.